nasserhadim/prizeversity/README.md

 >
 > - See the `.gitignore` file for other artifacts to ignore such as `node_modules`

-## Initialize Backend and Frontend:
+## Initialize Backend and Frontend (ONLY RUN INSTALL STEPS IF CLONING/FORKING):

 ### Navigate to the backend folder and run: